Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Experiments

 \subsubsection{Implementation Details}

-Following \cite{il2a,ssre, pass, Fetril}, we use the ResNet-18 initialled randomly as our backbone.
-We implement the models using Pytorch and trained on GeForce RTX 3090 GPUs.
-In the initial phase, we employ a SGD optimizer with a momentum of 0.9, where the learning rate is 0.1 with cosine annealing scheduling.
+Following \cite{il2a,ssre, pass, Fetril}, we use the ResNet-18 initialized randomly as our backbone.
+In the initial phase, we employ an SGD optimizer with a momentum of 0.9, where the learning rate is 0.1 with cosine annealing scheduling.
 The weight decay is $5 \times 10^{-4}$.
-In total, we train the model for 100 epochs on both CIFAR-100 and 160 epochs on TinyImageNet and ImageNet-Subset.
+In total, we train the model for 100 epochs for CIFAR-100 and 160 epochs for TinyImageNet and ImageNet-Subset.
 In each incremental phase, the weight decay is set to $1 \times 10^{-4}$, and the learning rate is adjusted to 0.001 for a total of 50 epochs.
-In Eq.\ref{eq6}, we set $\lambda = 0.7$, $\mu = 0.3$ on CIFAR100 and $\lambda = 1$, $\mu = 1$ on TinyImageNet and ImageNet-Subset.
+We set $\lambda, \mu$ in Eq. \eqref{eq6} as 0.7, 0.3 for CIFAR100 and 1, 1 for both TinyImageNet and ImageNet-Subset.
+All models are implemented using the Pytorch toolbox and trained on a server with GeForce RTX 3090 GPUs.